 With the plan above, any resume for a network administrator can look like Vint Cerf wrote it.

 Technical skills for network administrator resumes are changing all the time.
 Double-check the list above against the job description.

 Pro Tip: If you're new, level-up your skills with Cisco training.
 Then apply to smaller companies.
 You'll be earning an entry-level network administrator salary in no time.

 Want to use best practices for your network administration resume skills section?
-See our guide: +30 Best Examples of What Skills to Put on a Resume (Proven Tips)
+See our guide: Resume Skills (List of Examples for Any Job)

 The manager will hire you based on your Network+ certification, right?

 But they do add to a network administration resume.
 That's especially true for entry-level candidates.

 The CCNA cert is probably the best one in the industry.

 If you've got it, put it right after your name.

 Last, add it to a special section near the top: